 Randy grew up as a third generation missionary kid in Brazil and Portugal, but it wasn't until he attended Cedarville College in 1989 that he sensed the Lord leading him to the mission field as well.
 At Cedarville he met Sarah.
 Sarah grew up at Emmanuel Baptist Church of Toledo, OH, attending the Christian school there.

 After they were married, Randy pursued his Master of Divinity at Grand Rapids Baptist Seminary.
 During the next four years they were the junior high youth leaders at their church, Grandville Baptist, and had two girls Victoria (1994) and Elaina (1997).

 In 1997 they joined ABWE and in 1999 headed to the field of Rio Grande do Sul, Brazil with their daughters and son, Lucas who was born during pre-field in 1998.
 For 18 years they served as church planters in south Brazil.
 During this time, their second son Zachary was born in 2004 in Brazil.
 Randy was also involved in leadership training and it was in Brazil they were first exposed to Good Soil Evangelism & Discipleship.
-The training and resources were a key part of their latter years of ministy in Brazil and yielded much fruit.
+The training and resources were a key part of their latter years of ministry in Brazil and yielded much fruit.
 Randy began to be involved in training others around Brazil.

 In 2018 Randy joined the Good Soil team.
 As the Midwest Trainer the Southwells reside in Grand Rapids, MI.
 Randy trains people all over the Midwest, at ABWE's home office several times a year, and missionaries and nationals around the world.